🎓 Samizo-AITL Portal

 Control Layer

-guarantees stability, response, and performance. -
+define stability, response characteristics, and achievable performance. -

 Supervisory & Design Layer

-performed offline (non-real-time)
+offline (non-real-time)

 🗂 Directory Overview (Structural Map)